MS-GPS-Hackathons/AI-Foundations-Workshop/README.md

 2. Design a solution architecture for a customer use case using Azure OpenAI and Copilot Studio.
 3. Develop and deploy a functional solution leveraging Azure OpenAI and Copilot Studio tools.

-## ✨ Conclusion

-This workshop is a unique opportunity to deepen your expertise in Azure AI services and accelerate your journey in developing cutting-edge AI solutions.
-We look forward to your active participation and successful project outcomes!